BestTimesToVisit.com Logo

 Dubai Metro

-The Dubai Metro is a modern, efficient, and fully automated rail system connecting key areas of the city, including the airport, major shopping malls, and business districts.
-It's an excellent way to avoid traffic and offers two lines: the Red Line and the Green Line.
+The Dubai Metro is a modern, efficient, and fully automated rail system that connects key areas of the city, including the airport, major shopping malls, and business districts.
+It's an excellent way to avoid traffic, especially during peak hours.

-Taxis are readily available, metered, and a convenient option for door-to-door service, especially when traveling with luggage or to areas not well-served by the Metro.
-You can hail them on the street, book via app, or find them at designated taxi ranks.
+These are ubiquitous, metered taxis readily available throughout the city.
+They are a convenient option for door-to-door service, especially when traveling with luggage or to destinations not directly served by the Metro.

-Cost:Starts at AED 12, with a per-kilometer charge of AED 2.10.
-Airport taxis have a slightly higher starting fare (AED 25).
+Cost:Flagfall starts at AED 12, with a per-kilometer charge of AED 2.10.
+Airport taxis may have a slightly higher starting fare.

 Abra (Traditional Water Taxis)

 Cost:AED 1 per person, per crossing.
-No Nol card needed; pay the driver directly.
+No Nol card needed; pay the captain directly.

 Ride-Sharing Apps (Careem/Uber)